 Investment return is initially recorded in the non-technical account.
-A transfer is made from the non-technical account to the general business technical account to reflect policyholders' fund financial income and expenses in the Technical Statement of Profit or Loss and Other Comprehensive Income and shareholders' fund financial income and expenses in the Non-technical Statement of Profit or Loss and Other Comprehensive Income and Statement of Profit or Loss and Other Comprehensive Income.
+A transfer is made from the non-technical account to the general business technical account to reflect policyholders' fund financial income and expenses in the Technical Statement of Profit or Loss and Other Comprehensive Income and shareholders' fund financial income and expenses in the Non-technical Statement of Profit or Loss and Other Comprehensive Income.